Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 A description of the various files uploaded is as follows:

 1. The file ```grid.py``` generates a two-dimensional grid wolrd populated with the virtual agent, enemies, food and obstacles/walls.
-   The grid.py file takes in the following parameters.
+   The grid.py file takes in the following parameters:

+   `worldsize:`           #World size
+   frac_fill:          #Fraction of walls
+   num_enemies:            #Number of enemies
+   num_food:            #Number of food
+   input_energy:          #Input energy
+   food_energy:   #Food energy
+   s_range:          #Enemy sight range when vision not blocked by wall
+   agent_s_range:           #Agent sight range

+   move_reward:           #reward for moving
+   food_reward:          #reward for acquiring food
+   wall_reward:          #reward for hitting wall
+   death_reward:          #reward for dying
+   survive_reward:          #reward for surviving
+   enemy_reward:            #reward for surviving

     ** How/where to download your program